-After 25 years as a designer in the corporate world, Julie Fortune decided she’d had enough of being her own boss and went to work for two cats called Pickle and Poppit.
+After 25 years as a designer in the corporate world, Julie Fortune decided she’d had enough of being her own boss and went to work for two cats called Wooster and Jeeves.
 They act as general managers at Felin Crewi, in charge of the day-to-day administration of the place and keeping things running smooth and mouse-free.

-In this, they are helped by Boris the cockerel and his wife, Maggie.
-If you want to arrange an alarm call, speak to Boris.
+In this, they are helped by Jack Sparrow the cockerel and his wife, Elizabeth Swan.
+If you want to arrange an alarm call, speak to Jack Sparrow.
 (He'll give you one anyway.)

 They are all quite fond of the human race, despite what they see on the TV news.